 In regards to durability, it is a heavy-duty cast-iron construction to withstand the changing variables in the work environment.
 Another feature is it is mountable onto a skid tank, a barrel, or onto your truck bed, etc.

 Conclusion: If you are looking for high-speed fuel transfer pump, consider this one.
 It does not lift more than 8 ft., but it promises God speed flow of 20 GPM topping most fuel transfer pump.

 #6.
 Roughneck Fuel Transfer Pump

 The flow speed is not much, it equals the gas-station rate of 8 GPM.
-However, this self-priming pump is designed to operate with silky-smooth fuel transfer and 30-minute duty cycle, which is good to be used in shop or on the farm.
-It is, most efficiently, used for low viscosity petroleum fuels like kerosene, diesel and other light oils.
-It is attachable to a 55 gallon drum and features Bind-free swivel connector that minimizes hose binding to get better overall performance with no regards to whatever fueling angle you use it in.
+However, this self-priming pump is designed to operate with silky-smooth fuel transfer and a 30-minute duty cycle, which is good to be used in shop or on the farm.
+It is, most efficiently, used for low viscosity petroleum fuels like kerosene, diesel, and other light oils.
+It is attachable to a 55-gallon drum and features a Bind-free swivel connector that minimizes hose binding to get better overall performance with no regard to whatever fueling angle you use it in.

 Conclusion: If you are looking for a small, convenient and smooth fuel transfer pump to be used in your shop, look no further.